Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 MobileRefinery.AmountPerCell=0     ; unsigned int, how many ore can be convert at one time in each cell MobileRefinery.FrontOffset=        ; list of integer, use cell as unit, multiple values mean that they are effective in multiple cells at the same time
 MobileRefinery.LeftOffset=         ; list of integer, use cell as unit, multiple values mean that they are effective in multiple cells at the same time
-MobileRefinery.Display=yes         ; boolean, should it display translated cash ?
+MobileRefinery.Display=true         ; boolean, should it display translated cash ?
 MobileRefinery.Display.Houses=all  ; AffectedHouse, who can see cash MobileRefinery.Anims=              ; list of animations, if set 8 animations, it will select by techno's body facing, other amount will random select
-MobileRefinery.AnimMove=yes        ; should the anim move as techno ?
+MobileRefinery.AnimMove=true        ; should the anim move as techno ?
 ```

 ## Terrain